gulls-microlensing/gulls-planets/README.md

 pytest tests/test_distribution_alignment.py
 ```

-The test spawns the Perl script, so make sure `perl` is on your `PATH`.
+The test suite spawns the Perl scripts, so make sure `perl` is on your `PATH`.

 ## Customization